View program plan of study for BSN to DNP AGACNP

 Standards of conduct/class conduct

 Students are expected to conduct themselves as professionals.
 In any class/practicum related activity, students must demonstrate behaviors consistent with the ANA Code of Ethics and the Nursing Scope of Practice.
-A student may receive academic and disciplinary sanctions for disruptive behavior outlined in the academic standards policy.
+A student may receive academic and disciplinary sanctions for disruptive behavior.
+See Academic Standards.

 Unprofessional conduct/chemical impairment

 A student displaying any behaviors in class or practicum setting which are interpreted to be unprofessional (NAC 632.890) or demonstrating signs or symptoms of chemical impairment will be immediately removed from the setting.
 Those students who are identified as demonstrating unprofessional behavior will be required to meet with the Associate Dean for Graduate Programs.
-The student may be suspended from the program pending investigation of the complaint.
-Pending the results of the investigation, the student may be dismissed from the program.
+The student may be recommended to the Graduate School for suspension from the program pending investigation of the complaint.
+Pending the results of the investigation, the student may be recommended to the Graduate School for dismissal from the program.
 In addition, a complaint may be filed with the State Board of Nursing.

-Those students exhibiting signs of chemical impairment will be required to submit to drug and alcohol testing (at the student’s expense), and will be suspended from the program pending investigation of the complaint.
-The faculty and student will complete the Safety Analysis Form and student will be escorted for testing.
-Pending the results of the investigation, the student may be dismissed from the program.
+Those students exhibiting signs of chemical impairment will be required to submit to drug and alcohol testing (at the student’s expense), and will be recommended to the Graduate School for suspension from the program pending investigation of the complaint.
+The faculty and student will complete the Safety Analysis Form (Appendix B) and student will be escorted for testing.
+Pending the results of the investigation, the student may be recommended to the Graduate School for dismissal from the program.
 In addition, a complaint may be filed with the State Board of Nursing.
+See Fit for Duty Policy: Graduate Students (Appendix A).

 (Revised 9/11/19)